Discrete Processes in Electrical Engineering

 Assesment methods and criteria linked to learning outcomes

 Abilities leading to successful solution of some typical classes of difference equations as well as necessary theoretical knowledge and its application will be positively estimated.
 During half-year term students must prepare 3 essay.
 The final evaluation (examination) depends on assigned points (0 points is minimum, 100 points is maximum), 30 points is maximum points which can be assigned for essays.
-Final examination is in written form and is estimated
+Final examination is in written and oral form and is estimated

 as follows: 0- points is minimum, 70 points is maximum.